7 TIPS TO HELP YOU PAY OFF YOUR STUDENT LOANS FASTER

 Not have defaulted on a student loan or declared bankruptcy in the past

 When you opt for a loan through OSAP, you are borrowing the money from the governments of Canada and/or Eastern Ontario.
 You will be required to pay back the loan with any interest on the debt.
-While you don’t have to pay the interest that adds up when you’re still studying, you will be responsible to pay the interest on your student loans six months after your graduation.
+While you don’t have to pay the interest that adds up when you’re still studying, you will be responsible for paying the interest on your student loans six months after your graduation.
+It is important to consider starting planning prior to graduation and have a tentative plan in place.

 Can Student Debts Ever Be Waived?